NoviceCoder2000/Fire-Emblem-Civilizations/README.md

-# Fire-Emblem-6-Mod
+# Fire-Emblem-Civ
-An UnCiv mod that hopes to bring Fire Emblem 6 units into the game by adding a custom civilization, units, etc.
+An UnCiv mod that brings Nintendo's Fire Emblem into the game, by adding custom nations, units and leaders!

 # Features:

-- Roy: As the leader of the Civilization.
+- Fire Emblem Lords as Nation Leaders
-- A United Alliance of Lycia: Along with the cities and towns featured in FE6 and FE7.
+- Civilizations based on the lore of Fire Emblem such as a United Elibe and Magvel!
-- Fire Emblem 6 Units: Featuring Pegasus Knights, Paladins, Snipers, Wyvern Lords, Etc.
+- Fire Emblem Units: Includes the infamous Dragon Lords from FE6 and the Great Knights from FE8
-- Roy as a hero unit!
+- Hero Units
 - And more!

-(Note: For Fire Emblem Fans, this civilization is set after the end of the war against Bern, meaning it occurs after the events of FE6.
-Everything related to this mod is mainly non-canonical and the author doesn't consider it as canon.
-Inadvisable to use on tournaments or serious games.)
+(Note: This mod is still work and progress and currently features the FE6 Universe in the game.)

 # Disclaimer:

 I do not own Fire Emblem or its franchise.
-This mod and the art is based over Nintendo and Intelligent System's game, Fire Emblem 6: The Binding Blade.
+This mod is based over Nintendo and Intelligent System's game, Fire Emblem 6: The Binding Blade.
 This mod is absolutely NON-PROFIT and made just for fun.